×

 Revit Family Terminology

 As mentioned above in our rectangular columns example, a System family cannot be edited.
-Anything that has been built into the software – walls, doors and floor families, or even project data – cannot be deleted or edited by the users.
+Anything that has been built into the software: walls, doors, floor families, or even project data cannot be deleted or edited by the users.
 The software system defines their properties and behaviours, hence, users cannot manipulate or ‘redefine’ them.
 All families in Revit, whether they are model elements or project data, share this unique characteristic.

-If you understand System families, Revit Component families are very easy to understand – They are all families and Revit components that are not a System family.
+If you understand System families, Revit Component families are very easy to understand – they are simply all families and Revit components that are not a System family.
 The only similarity between these two is that the families can be both model and non-model elements.
 We can create and modify component families directly (not just limited to their Types).
-However, they are only customizable in the family editor in Revit.
+However, they are only customisable in the family editor in Revit.

 Examples of furniture load families by Autodesk

 An in-place family is more or less the same as a Component family.
-However, they are created directly in the project and for that project exclusively.
+The only difference is that they are created directly in the project and exclusively for that project.
 Therefore, we cannot export them to other projects.
 As they are created by the users and not the system, it gives the architects and engineers a chance to create organic forms that are non-existent in pre-defined families in Revit.
-This type of family is most effective to model according to the unique conditions and requirements of the project.
+This type of family is most effective for modelling according to the unique conditions, design scenarios and requirements of the project.

 When we talk about component models in Revit, BIM objects usually come to our mind.
 BIM objects are smaller models essential in the main project BIM model.
-They are intelligent 3D models of products created in BIM software with embed data of detailed product specifications.
-Furniture is the most common type of products found among BIM objects.
-They are created by manufacturers to market their products and for architects to design faster and smarter.
+They are intelligent 3D models of products created in BIM software with embedded data of detailed product specifications.
+Furniture is the most common type of product found among BIM objects.
+Manufacturers create them to market their products and for architects to design faster and smarter.

 We use these constraints and parameters as variables to conform elements to different circumstances.
 Autodesk, with reference to Revit, defines constraints as fixed rules, only possible to manipulate by editing the family file.
 On the other hand, parameters create the rule with editable properties.